We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 • Accessing daily, weekly and monthly calendar views with Premium and Enterprise plans

-• Connecting with over 200 tools
+• Connecting with more than 200 tools

 4. Notion: best for client-facing portals